Introduction:

 - Define the money market.

-- Use generally-accepted terminology to describe the cashflows of each type of instrument.
+- Use generally accepted terminology to describe the cashflows of every kind of instrument.

 - Understand basic dealing terminology.

-- Distinguish between and define what is meant by domestic, foreign, and euro-(offshore) money markets, and describe the principal advantages of Euromarket money instruments.
+- Distinguish between and define what domestic, foreign, and euro-(offshore) money markets mean, and describe the principal advantages of Euromarket money instruments.

-- Describe the differences and similarities of classic repos and sell/buy-backs in terms of their legal, economic, and operational characteristics.
+- Describe the differences and similarities of classic repos and sell/buy-backs regarding their legal, economic, and operational characteristics.

 - Define initial margin and margin maintenance.

-- List and outline the main types of custody arrangements in repo.
+- List and outline the main types of custody arrangements in the repo.

 - Define general collateral (GC) and specials.